15 Best Places To Visit In August For A Heavenly Escape

 Jodhpur

-Jodhpur is known as the Blue City of Rajasthan and monsoons are pretty short-lived here.
-The rains bring down the temperature a little bit but humidity becomes a rigid part of the weather this time around.
-Visit the many forts here like Mehrangarh Fort and Khejarla Fort, zipline across forts or take Bishnoi Village Safari to know the rich cultural life of the state of Marwa, there's lots to do here.
+Jodhpur is known as the Blue City of Rajasthan, and monsoons are pretty short-lived here.
+The rains bring down the temperature a little bit, but humidity becomes a rigid part of the weather this time around.
+Visit the many forts here, like Mehrangarh Fort and Khejarla Fort, zipline across forts or take a Bishnoi Village Safari to know the rich cultural life of the state of Marwa.

 How To Reach: Jodhpur is easily accessible with trains, buses and flights as it has its own railway stations and airports.
 So, you can choose what best suits you.